 Apartheid is often loosely divided into two parts: petty and grand apartheid.
 These South African signs shown in this article are examples of what was known as Petty Apartheid.
 Petty Apartheid was the most visible side of Apartheid.
 It was the segregation of facilities based on race.
 Grand Apartheid refers to the underlying limitations placed on black South Africans’ access to land and political rights.

 These were the laws that prevented black South Africans from even living in the same areas as white people.
 They also denied black Africans political representation, and, at its most extreme, citizenship in South Africa.

 The core of the Apartheid system was the division of people into racial groups using a complex and trivial series of tests.
-The result was the classification of the population into one of four groups: White, Black, Indian and Colored, with Colored and Indian groups further subdivided.
-(The group names are capitalised here to indicate their use under Apartheid.)
+The result was the classification of the population into one of four groups: White, Black, Indian and Colored, with Colored and Indian groups, further subdivided.
+(The group names are capitalized here to indicate their use under Apartheid.)

 There were a handful of places where segregation didn’t occur, notably drug-dealing nightclubs and churches.
 Though the lack of segregation in churches was not for want of trying.
 Blacks could not attend White churches under the 1957 Churches Native Laws Amendment Act, but the law was largely unenforced.